baidubce/terraform-provider-baiducloud/website/docs/r/instance.html.markdown

 page_title: "BaiduCloud: baiducloud_instance"
 sidebar_current: "docs-baiducloud-resource-instance"
 description: |-
-  Use this resource to get information about a BCC instance.
+  Use this resource to create a BCC instance.
 ---

 # baiducloud_instance